eonist/eonist.github.io/_posts/2017-01-14-framework.md

 ### NOTES:

 - Apple claims that its best to use less than 6 .frameworks in your app.
-Or else compile time may suffer
+Or else compile time may suffer  (I doubt this statement is still valid in new versions of XCode)
 - Dynamic frameworks supported after ios 8 on iOS.
 Dynamic frameworks are linked form your app, static frameworks are included in the app.